YuanyueLi/SpectralEntropy/README.md

 # Spectral entropy

 To calculate spectral entropy, the spectrum need to be centroid first.
 When you are focusing on fragment ion's information, the precursor ion may need to be removed from the spectrum before calculating spectral entropy.
+If isotope peak exitsted on the MS/MS spectrum, the isotope peak should be removed fist as the isotope peak does not contain useful information for identifing molecule.

 Calculate spectral entropy for **centroid** spectrum with python is very simple (just one line with scipy package).